Matrix orthogonality in the plane versus scalar orthogonality in a Riemann surface: Abstract

 \section{Abstract}

 We consider a non-Hermitian matrix orthogonality on a contour in the complex plane.
 Given a diagonalizable and rational matrix valued weight, we show that the Christoffel--Darboux (CD) kernel, which is built in terms of matrix orthogonal polynomials, is equivalent to a scalar valued reproducing kernel of meromorphic functions in a Riemann surface.
 If this Riemann surface has genus $0$, then the matrix valued CD kernel is equivalent to a scalar reproducing kernel of polynomials in the plane.
-We find that, interestingly, this scalar reproducing kernel is not necessarily a scalar CD kernel.

-We provide several applications of our result to the theory of tiling models with doubly periodic weightings.
-In particular, we show that the correlation kernel of any lozenge tiling model with $2 \times 1$ or $2 \times 2$ periodic weightings admits a double contour integral representation involving only a scalar CD kernel.
+Interestingly, this scalar reproducing kernel is not necessarily a scalar CD kernel.
+As an application of our result, we show that the correlation kernel of certain doubly periodic lozenge tiling models admits a double contour integral representation involving only a scalar CD kernel.
 This simplifies a formula of Duits and Kuijlaars.